passport/www.passportjs.org/content/guide/oauth-api.md

 #### Issuing Tokens

-[OAuthorize](https://github.com/jaredhanson/oauthorize), a sibling project to Passport, provides a tookit for implementing OAuth service providers.
+[OAuthorize](https://github.com/jaredhanson/oauthorize), a sibling project to Passport, provides a toolkit for implementing OAuth service providers.

 The authorization process is a complex sequence that involves authenticating both the requesting application and the user, as well as prompting the user for